ddmitov/perl-executing-browser/doc/SETTINGS.md

 ## Selecting Files and Folders

-Selecting files or folders with their full paths is performed by clicking a link to a pseudo filename composed of the name of a JavaScript settings object for the wanted dialog and a ``.dialog`` extension.
+Selecting files or folders with their full paths is performed by clicking a pseudo link composed of the name of a JavaScript settings object and a ``.dialog`` extension.

+Selecting files or folders with their full paths is possible only from local HTML files or localhost pages.

 A JavaScript settings object for a filesystem dialog has only two object properties: